BRonen/BRonen/src/content/article/code_is_data_and_data_as_code.md

 # Code is data and data as code

-Really often I meet someone who don't really know how programming languages turns or code into real programs, like "how they get my program source code as a text file and turns it into a real program that a computer can understand and execute?
-There is an AI on my computer reading the code and telling the computer what it needs to do?
-There is a magic black box that nobody knows how works doing this job inside my computer?"

-Nah, programming languages just transforms code into data and then handle data as code

-## Code is data

-The main idea when thinking about an interpreter is that code is just data, and the raw data that we write don't have so much information to work with.
-So on the first step we only have a raw text source that we don't even know if it's a valid program.
+When working with interpreters and compilers, the general idea is that code is just data and the raw data that we write don't have so much information to work with.
+So to be able to compute a text with the source of a program we need to do some steps.

 ```js
 // consider this as just a text file